4D Sports Boxing: Development

-The game was published by Mindscape in June 1991 for IBM PC compatibles, Macintosh, Atari ST, Amiga, and Fujitsu FM Towns Marty.
+The game was published by Mindscape in June 1991 for IBM PC compatibles, Macintosh, Amiga, and FM Towns Marty.
 The Macintosh version has slightly better graphics with a smaller screen size.

 An improved version was published in February 1992 by Electronic Arts.
 It has different music, introductions, and adds pupils to the boxers' eyes.
 The FM Towns Marty version is based on this version, but with higher quality sound.

 Reception

-Computer Gaming World stated that the polygon graphics were strange-looking but very accurately modeled boxers' bodies and punches.
+Computer Gaming World wrote that the polygon graphics were strange-looking but very accurately modeled boxers' bodies and punches.
 The magazine concluded that "4D Boxing is an excellent and thoroughly enjoyable game with an effective representation of boxing skills ... a welcome and often-played addition to any sports game library".
 That year the magazine named it one of the year's best sports games.

 In 1994, PC Gamer US named 4D Boxing the 47th best computer game ever.